cscart/docs/en/cscart_addons/addons/back_to_top_button/index.rst

 Installing the add-on
 =====================

-    Install the Back to Top Button add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Back to Top add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/back_to_top_button_001.png
-        :alt: CS-Cart Back to Top Button add-on
+        :alt: CS-Cart Back to Top add-on

 =====================
 Setting up the add-on
 =====================

-    Here are available settings of the Back to Top Button add-on.
+    Here are available settings of the Back to Top add-on.

     .. fancybox:: img/back_to_top_button_002.png
-        :alt: settings of the Back to Top Button add-on
+        :alt: settings of the Back to Top add-on

     * **Stripe mode**—Shows a stripe on the left or on the right side of the page.
 Works only in the Desktop mode.
 Options are: Right, Left, Disable.